Manak12/Portfolio/README.md

 # Portfolio
-# Portfolio with HTM, CSS and JavaScript
+# Portfolio with HTML, CSS and JavaScript